cabelchior/ui-test-automation-demo/codeceptjs-ts-test/README.md

-# CodeceptJS Framework for the new premium payment flow
+# CodeceptJS Framework for UI automation testcases - https://www.saucedemo.com

-This is the implementation of 'Part D: Test Execution' of the QA Engineer Home assignment.
-This testing framework using codeceptjs with playwright for automatically testing phases 1-4 a,b,c until the user press "pay".
+This testing framework using codeceptjs with playwright for automatically testing.

-The persona created for this exercise has this credentials:
-- Email: `cabelchior@hotmail.com`
-- Password: `c@12345678`

 ## Specifications
 - Node.js [v18.12.1]